jwatowatson/RecurrentVivax/Timing_Model/TimingModelStan.md

 * ReInfections occur at 'random' (exponential distribution).
 A random effects term is used to adjust for inter-individual variability in propensity to be reinfected.

-* Recrudescences can happen in the first couple of weeks.
+* Recrudescences can happen in the first couple of weeks (exponential distribution, high rate parameter).

 * Relapses are broken into two components.
 The fast/periodic relapse component happens as described by a Weibull with blood-stage drug dependent parameters (same as in Model 1).
 The slow/random relapse component is described by an exponential disrtibution.